AdobeDocs/analytics.en/help/export/data-warehouse/data-warehouse-requests-manage.md

 ---
 # Manage Data Warehouse requests

-{{release-limited-testing}}

->[!NOTE]
->
->If your organization does not yet have the new Data Warehouse experience, which will be available soon for all customers, use the information in [Manage Data Warehouse requests (old experience)](#manage-data-warehouse-requests-old-experience) at the bottom of this page.

 You can view and manage Data Warehouse requests that you have made.
 Only administrators can view and manage requests made by other users in their organization.

 The following sections describe activities you can perform when managing requests.